Trusted WordPress tutorials, when you need them most.

 Enter login form description

-Next, simply click on the ‘Embed’ button.
+To get started, you can simply click the ‘Embed’ button.

 Save and embed your form